I Should Coco: Release and reception

 All five singles released in the UK from I Should Coco were well received by the British public.
-The first single from the album, "Caught by the Fuzz", peaked at number 43 on the UK Singles Chart.
-The second single from the album, "Mansize Rooster", was played as Supergrass's first live television performance on The Word in 1995, and reached number 20 on the UK Singles Chart.
-"Lose It", officially the third single taken from the album, was a vinyl-only US release from Sub Pop records.
-"Lenny" was the fourth single from I Should Coco; it reached number 10 on the UK Singles Chart, and remained there for four weeks.
+The first single from the album, "Caught by the Fuzz", peaked at number 43 on the UK singles chart.
+The second single from the album, "Mansize Rooster", was played as Supergrass's first live television performance on The Word in 1995, and reached number 20 on the UK singles chart.
+"Lose It", officially the third single taken from the album, was a vinyl-only US release from Sub Pop.
+"Lenny" was the fourth single from I Should Coco; it reached number 10 on the UK singles chart, and remained there for four weeks.
 The final release from the album, "Alright/Time", proved to be their breakthrough single, largely due to the popularity of the song "Alright".
-Supergrass's highest ranked single to date, along with "Richard III", "Alright" reached number 2 on the UK Singles Chart, remained in the top three for a month, and still receives airplay in the UK.
+Supergrass's highest ranked single to date, along with "Richard III", "Alright" reached number 2 on the UK singles chart, remained in the top three for a month, and still receives airplay in the UK.
 I Should Coco was nominated for Best Album at the 1995 Mercury Prize awards, and the single "Alright" from the album won an Ivor Novello Award for Best Contemporary Song.

 In a 2005 interview with The Times, Coombes said, "It's insane that people think we would ever sound like that again ...
 We're proud of 'Alright' and how well it did, but we never wanted to find a formula and stick to it.
 Our aim was always to progress and keep the music interesting, for us and for the fans.
 So the people who see us in the street and still shout 'We are young' may not like the new album, but fans who have grown up with us and know to expect change probably will."

 I Should Coco was included in the book 1001 Albums You Must Hear Before You Die.
 In a 2007 retrospective review of the album, Al Fox of BBC Music hailed it as "an iconic 90s masterpiece".